leekgroup/ballgown_code/README.md

 Code for analysis in Ballgown manuscript
 =============

 Data and code to reproduce the analyses in the [Ballgown manuscript](http://biorxiv.org/content/early/2014/03/30/003665) is available in this repository.
 Larger data files are hosted externally, but this repository contains links.
-(Some links are not yet live, but will be working ASAP).

 ## scripts/code
 Scripts for each analysis section are available in the relevant subfolder.